Retake-GU/time-series-prophet/README.md

-A presentation for midterm exam of time-series-analysis。
+A presentation for midterm exam of time-series-analysis.